l1a/dog/README.md

 **dog** is a command-line DNS client, like `dig`.
 It has colourful output, understands normal command-line argument syntax, supports the DNS-over-TLS and DNS-over-HTTPS protocols, and can emit JSON.
+It also has comprehensive support for DNSSEC record types including DS, RRSIG, NSEC, DNSKEY, NSEC3, and more.

 ## Examples